 The Team USA trend is to let teams (not from Nigeria) hang close for a half and then a player on the USA team will catch fire and hit a bunch of three pointers in a row, which will spark the team to win by a huge margin.

 A week ago, we saw Carmelo Anthony go En fuego while breaking some records.
 Then we had Kevin Durant looking like he was back at Rucker Park.
 Then it was LeBron.
 Any yesterday, we had Kobe Bryant show up in the second half to score 20 points against Australia.

-Watching Australia helplessly hope Kobe would miss a shot reminded me of my personal favorite shooting exhibition I ever saw which happen to take place in USA vs Australia game in 96 but it wasn’t Reggie Miller or Mitch Richmond hitting the shots.
-The marksman that day was Australia’s 6 foot Shane Heal who scored 28 points, hit eight 3 pointers and got into 1 chest bumping shove match with Charles Barkley.
-Unlike many of the NBA Jam like performances we have been seeing recently, Shane Heal’s 3 pointers were mainly heat checkers that he shouldn’t even be taking.
-Each one was more of head scratcher than the previous but in the end it was a 118 – 77 win for the USA.
+Watching Australia helplessly hope Kobe would miss a shot reminded me of one of my favorite shooting exhibitions I ever saw, which just happened to take place in a USA vs Australia game in 1996.
+But, it wasn’t a Reggie Miller or Mitch Richmond hitting the shots.
+The marksman that day was Australia’s 6-footer Shane Heal, who scored 28 points, hit eight 3 pointers and got into one chest-bumping shove match with Charles Barkley after Chuck undercut him.

-Shane Heal would eventually end up playing a couple seasons in the NBA along with 2 more Olympics and 15 season in the NBL where he was an 8 time All Star and once scored 61 points but it’s his performance against the Dream Team 3 and altercation with Barkley that people remember.
-When asked about Barkley Heal sounded shocked.
+That foreigner would eventually end up playing a couple seasons in the NBA, along with two more Olympics and 15 seasons in the NBL, where he was an 8-time All-Star and once scored 61 points.
+But, it’s his performance against Dream Team 3 and altercation with Barkley people like me will always remember.